Graduate opportunities in population genetics, phylogenetics, ecology, and evolution

-Funding: I guarantee two semesters (academic and/or summer) salary for work on or closely related to your area of research as part of the QSB group's guarantee of 4 years funding through Graduate Student Research appointment (GSRs) or Teaching Assistantships (TAships).
-The starting GSR and TA salary range is ca. $1200 per month (49% time), depending on experience, plus graduate student registration fees, education fees, and health insurance.
-These are generally earmarked for the year when preparing for qualifying exams, when time for research development is most valuable, but personal funding least available.
-TAships can provide additional annual income throughout one's graduate career, and should especially be targeted during the first year when coursework and qualifying exams will be your major personal undertakings.
+Funding: I aim to provide two semesters (academic and/or summer) salary for work on or closely related to your area of research as part of the ES/QSB/LES group's guarantee of up to 5 years funding through Graduate Student Research appointment (GSRs), Teaching Assistantships (TAships), and/or fellowships.
+GSR and TAships provide salary (49% time) depending on experience, plus graduate student registration fees, education fees, and health insurance.
+GSRs are generally earmarked for the year when preparing for qualifying exams, when time for research development is most valuable, but personal funding least available.
+TAships can provide additional annual income throughout one's graduate career, and should especially be targeted during the first year(s) when coursework and identifying research interests will be your major personal undertakings.
 Students who successfully apply for independent salary and research funds, will instead be provided with research supplements for project development.
-All students will be funded for one exploratory fieldtrip in association with ongoing lab projects.
+Most students will be funded for exploratory fieldwork in association with ongoing lab projects.
+In addition, there are multiple opportunities for competitive funding beginning or during your graduate career at UC Merced:

 Coursework: Required coursework will vary depending on prior education, experience, and intended area of study.
 Phylogenetics, ecology, statistics, and modelling, as well as attending the School of Natural Sciences' various seminar series, are examples of courses that are likely to be recommended in consultation with each student.
 An unusual opportunity, being part of the UC system, is that students may also take courses at other UC institutions, such as the nearby Berkeley and Davis campuses which are centers of excellence in Integrative Biology and Ecology & Evolution.